VCLamoureux/reverse-metabolomics/README.md

 ----------------------------------------
 ### Installation guide
 #### R version
-The following packages shouls be installed:
+The following packages should be installed:
 - data.table (>= 1.15.4)
 - tidyverse (>= 2.0.0)
 - pheatmap (>= 1.0.12)

 #### Python version
-The following packages shouls be installed:
+The following packages should be installed:
 - pandas
 - numpy
 - seaborn